Haitam-Elgharras/FriendNet/dockercmd/ContainersSection.md

     ```bash
     docker exec <container_name/id> <any os command>
     ```
-example with a container named `myapp`:
+- example with a container named `myapp`:
+    ```bash
     docker exec myapp ls
     docker exec -it myapp sh
+    ```

-- To stop or start a container:
+- To stop or start or pause or unpause a container:
     ```bash
     docker stop <container id/name>
     docker start <container id/name>
+    docker pause <container id/name>
+    docker unpause <container id/name>
+    ```

+    - The difference between stop and kill
+    ```bash
+    docker stop <container id/name>
+    ```
+    The stop commande will give the container some time to shutdown gracefully `SIGTERM` like stopping services or connection pools...

+    ```bash
+    docker kill <container id/name>
+    ```
+    This stops the container without any delay `SIGKILL`
+    + it's recommanded to use stop instead of kill

+# Restart policy
+- when Running a container we can add `--restart=always` will always restart the container regardless of the exit status.
+When we specify always, the Docker daemon will try to restart the container indefinitely.
+The container will also always start on daemon startup, regardless of the current state of the container.
+    ```bash
+        docker run --restart=always redis
     ```

 ## difference between docker run/exec/start
 - `docker run` is used to create a new container from an image and start it.
 - `docker exec` is used to run a command in a running container.